 It’s your job to not only establish and monitor the right travel management KPIs for your organization but also to leverage the results and turn them into actionable insights to help optimize your travel management program.

 Even though you’re on board with the travel booking solution, how many of your traveling employees are using other booking channels to make travel arrangements?
 Measuring the percentage of employees who have fully adopted the tool as their primary method of making travel arrangements will help you evaluate

-Plus, your booking tool will only show employees approved suppliers that have been included in your corporate travel policy, and that likely provide you with corporate discounts.
+Plus, your booking tool will only show employees approved suppliers that have been included in your corporate travel policy, and are likely to provide you with corporate discounts.
 To gain better booking visibility, divide the booked and ticketed spend by your total travel spend to discover how well your organization has adopted your booking tool.

-For example, organizations that provide their employees with a company credit card to cover business travel expenses need to know the levels of non-compliance with their payment policy.
-A travel and expense policy is meant to help organizations keep occupational fraud at bay, streamline the reimbursement process, and comply with IRS regulations.
+travel and expense policyis meant to help organizations keep occupational fraud at bay, streamline the reimbursement process, and comply with tax office regulations.
 Plus, having approved payment methods makes it easier to monitor travel spend and identify areas for optimization.